 Learn with others

 Open your eyes to something new

 We then added these sayings to the metaphor of the Learning Pit to show what happens when we get stuck in our learning.

 Every learning space now has a Learning Pit.

-We have now all written our own stories about times when we have been in the Learning Pit and what we did at that time to get out again.
+Pupils then all reflected on their own stories about times when we they had been in the Learning Pit and what they did at that time to get out again.

 Megan Willson from year 6 wrote a piece to share all of this in the school newsletter.